The library staff provides library patrons with individual guidance on the use of the library and its reference services.

 Booking of Study Rooms

 Computing and Networks

-Remote access to the University libraries’ electronic resources (which include databases, ejournals and e-books) is available to the University community through the Samba VPN connect service to the University Internet Server.
+Remote access to the University libraries’ electronic resources (which include databases, ejournals and e-books) is available to the University community.

 Remote Access (RA) Registration